History of Kanye West in Timeline

 In January 2018, Kanye West and Kim Kardashian's third child, Chicago West, was born via surrogate.

-April 2018: Announcement of Philosophy Book and New Albums
+April 2018: Book Announcement and New Albums

-April 2018: Reiteration of Support for Donald Trump
+April 2018: Reiterated Support for Donald Trump

-June 2018: Release of Nasir and K.T.S.E.
+June 2018: Releases of Nasir and K.T.S.E.

-September 2018: Announcement of Moving Yeezy Headquarters to Chicago
+September 2018: Planned Move Back to Chicago

-From 2008 to 2018, Kanye West was the sixth most streamed artist, and the fourth fastest artist to reach one billion streams on Spotify.
+From 2008 to 2018, West was the sixth most streamed artist, and the fourth fastest artist to reach one billion streams on Spotify.

 2018: Release of Ye and Kids See Ghosts

-In 2018, Kanye West released his album Ye, which debuted at number one on the Billboard 200.
-He also released the collaborative album Kids See Ghosts with Kid Cudi.
+In 2018, Kanye West released 'Ye', which debuted at number one on the Billboard 200 and the collaborative album 'Kids See Ghosts' with Kid Cudi.

 2018: Opioid Addiction Revelation

-January 6, 2019: Start of "Sunday Service" Events
+January 6, 2019: Start of Sunday Service Events

-January 2019: Pulling Out of Coachella Festival
+January 2019: Coachella Pullout

 May 2019: Birth of Psalm West